 Why is my dog shaking?
 Reasons why dogs get the shivers

-Just like us, dogs can shake with excitement or fear, or shiver with the cold.
-Sometimes the reason can be medical, and a little more complicated.
+Like us, dogs can shake with excitement or fear or shiver when they’re cold.
+Sometimes, the cause can be medical and a little more complicated.
 We look at some of the most common reasons for a dog shivering.

 - Excitement or anticipation

 Many dogs will shiver or tremble with excitement.
 This is perfectly normal – it’s simply a way of expelling excess energy.